-When a child loses a parent, it is important to reassure him that you are there to care for him.
+When children lose a parent, it is important to reassure them that you are there to care for them.

 When a child says, "Where is mommy?
 When will she be home?"

 Response: "Mommy is dead, and she isn't coming back, but we are here to take care of you and love you."